 USAGE: dezoomify-rs [FLAGS] [OPTIONS] [--] [ARGS] FLAGS: --accept-invalid-certs Whether to accept connecting to insecure HTTPS servers --help Prints help information -l, --largest If several zoom levels are available, then select the largest one -V, --version Prints version information OPTIONS: --compression <compression> A number between 0 and 100 expressing how much to compress the output image.
 For lossy output formats such as jpeg, this affects the quality of the resulting image.
 0 means less compression, 100 means more compression.
 Currently affects only the JPEG and PNG encoders [default: 20] --connect-timeout <connect-timeout> Time after which we should give up when trying to connect to a server [default: 6s] -d, --dezoomer <dezoomer> Name of the dezoomer to use [default: auto] -H, --header <headers>...
 Sets an HTTP header to use on requests.
 This option can be repeated in order to set multiple headers.
 You can use `-H "Referer: URL"` where URL is the URL of the website's viewer page in order to let the site think you come from the legitimate viewer --logging <logging> Level of logging verbosity.
 Set it to "debug" to get all logging messages [default: warn] -h, --max-height <max-height> If several zoom levels are available, then select the one with the largest height that is inferior to max- height --max-idle-per-host <max-idle-per-host> Maximum number of idle connections per host allowed at the same time [default: 32] -w, --max-width <max-width> If several zoom levels are available, then select the one with the largest width that is inferior to max- width -n, --parallelism <parallelism> Degree of parallelism to use.
 At most this number of tiles will be downloaded at the same time [default: 16] -r, --retries <retries> Number of new attempts to make when a tile load fails before giving up.
 Setting this to 0 is useful to speed up the generic dezoomer, which relies on failed tile loads to detect the dimensions of the image.
-On the contrary, if a server is not reliable, set this value to a higher number [default: 1] --retry-delay <retry-delay> Amount of time to wait before retrying a request that failed [default: 2s] --timeout <timeout> Maximum time between the beginning of a request and the end of a response before the request should be interrupted and considered failed [default: 30s] ARGS: <input-uri> Input URL or local file name <outfile> File to which the resulting image should be saved
+On the contrary, if a server is not reliable, set this value to a higher number [default: 1] --retry-delay <retry-delay> Amount of time to wait before retrying a request that failed.
+Applies only to the first retry.
+Subsequent retries follow an exponential backoff strategy: each one is twice as long as the previous one [default: 2s] -c, --tile-cache <tile-storage-folder> A place to store the image tiles when after they are downloaded and decrypted.
+By default, tiles are not stored to disk (which is faster), but using a tile cache allows retrying partially failed downloads, or stitching the tiles with an external program --timeout <timeout> Maximum time between the beginning of a request and the end of a response before the request should be interrupted and considered failed [default: 30s] ARGS: <input-uri> Input URL or local file name <outfile> File to which the resulting image should be saved

 dezoomify-rs does not yet have the ability to download multiple images at once itself.
 However, since it is a commandline application.
 You can use it within a for loop in a batch script in Windows or a bash script in Linux, MacOS (or windows with wsl).